-The AUT Bachelor of Arts has 17 majors in areas as diverse as:
+The AUT Bachelor of Arts has 17 majors in such areas as diverse as:

 You construct a broad and varied degree with a single major and choose from a wide range of minors, or you can do a double major.
 In your final year you will integrate what you have learned from your core papers and major subjects through a workplace project.